chobbledotcom/avo-coffee/src/pages/about.md

 ## Supporting Local

 We're proud to support local businesses.
-Our free range eggs are delivered weekly from Woodhill Farm, and we source ingredients locally whenever possible.
+Our free range eggs are delivered weekly from [Woodhill Farm][woodhill], and we source ingredients locally whenever possible.

 ## 5-Star Hygiene Rating

-We've been awarded a [5-star hygiene rating][scores]!
-Our commitment to quality and cleanliness is at the heart of everything we do.
+We're proud to have been awarded [a 5-star hygiene rating!][scores]

 ## What Our Customers Say